radekaadek/Databases/README.md

 ﻿# Databases

-SQLite was used for the database.
-The repository contains my project of a Minecraft database and a exam solution.
+We we were tasked to create a database with SQLite.
+The repository contains my project of a Minecraft database and an exam solution.